Honeyfone/Honeyfone/README.md

 - 👋 Hi, I’m @Honeyfone
-- 👀 I’m interested in data science
+- 👀 I’m interested in Data science
-- 🌱 I’m currently learning web development  and andriod studio
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on projects and data analysis
-- 📫 How to reach me jclam4goal@gmail.com
+- 📫 How to reach me shadareolukayode@gmail.com

 <!---
 Honeyfone/Honeyfone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.